masaladosai/cheatercock/README.md

   <img src="ccreadme/5.png" width="400" />
 </p>

-# Now u can take help of llms in coding competitons too..thanks and star this repo next version coming soon
+# Now u can take help of llms in coding competitons too..thanks and star this repo
+next version with better context will be coming soon
 <p align="center">
   <img src="ccreadme/6.png" width="400" />
 </p>